buntine/discogs/README.markdown

   We are currently working on the next release of the API.
 It will implement all endpoints, pagination, have oAuth support, and use JSON exclusively.

-  Expecting to finish mid-May, 2014.
+  Expecting to finish late-May, 2014.

 ABOUT
 -----